-The Program may complete construction of unfinished AIR outside the floodplain that was performed using formal construction methods.
+The Program may complete construction of unfinished AIR that was performed using formal construction methods.
 Formally constructed AIR, with an estimated cost of completion less than \$60,000 may be completed in place.
-Formally constructed AIR homes outside the floodplain with an estimated cost of completion greater than \$60,000 will be evaluated on a case-by-case basis for cost reasonableness, cost effectiveness, and construction feasibility.
-The Program may fund the completion of construction up to the reconstruction award cap (based on household composition), if the evaluation shows that completed, the Program will follow its reconstruction and relocation policies.
-Formally constructed AIR in the floodplain may be offered a relocation award.
+Formally constructed AIR homes with an estimated cost of completion greater than \$60,000 will be evaluated on a case-by-case basis for cost reasonableness, cost effectiveness, and construction feasibility.
+The Program may fund the completion of construction up to the reconstruction award cap (based on household composition), if the evaluation shows that completion of the AIR is cost-reasonable, cost-effective, and feasible.
+If the AIR cannot be completed, the Program will follow its reconstruction and relocation policies.